Apollo Group – Section 172 statement

 Environmental, social and governance

-This now includes specific ESG related underwriting and investment risk appetites to be implemented during 2022 and a public commitment to be net zero by year end 2023 for emissions that are within Apollo’s control (for Scope 1 & 2 emissions).
-Apollo will continue to support clients and partners to transition to a low carbon sustainable economy.
+From an environmental perspective Apollo is committed to a long-term sustainable approach to protecting the environment, as well as socially responsible underwriting and sustainable investing.
+This now includes specific ESG related underwriting risk appetites and investment metrics which were implemented during 2022 and a public commitment to be, in the short term, carbon neutral for emissions that are within The Group’s control (for Scope 1 & 2 emissions).
+Apollo is also seeking to support clients and partners as they transition to a low carbon sustainable economy.

 Apollo Corporate member subsidiaries: